 icon.
-If a stereotype has been selected, this will navigate to the stereotype property panel (see abstract is used to declare that this model cannot be instantiated, but must always be specialized.
+If a stereotype has been selected, this will navigate to the stereotype property panel (see

 Text box.
 Records the namespace for the model.
 This is the package hierarchy.
 However since the model is at the top of the hierarchy in ArgoUML, this box is always empty.